Taiwanese band Sodagreen make a fresh start as Oaeen

 Kung, 40, said the band got him on board to change things up.

 "The new track's musical style has similarities to previous Sodagreen tracks and I think our audience is already so familiar with our music.
-So, we tried to get other musicians to collaborate with and I am very happy with the result."
+So, we tried to collaborate with other musicians and I am very happy with the result."

 The track's other co-producer is Taiwanese Howe Chen, who has worked with Taiwanese singer-songwriters such as Sun Shengxi and Eli Hsieh.
 He was named Best Single Producer at the Golden Melody Awards in 2017, for his work on Taiwanese star Lala Hsu's single You Made My Day.